-Pedal along Lima’s incredible coastline, making your way through local neighbourhoods and go on a cycling adventure to the epic Sacred Valley.
+Pedal along Lima’s incredible coastline, making your way through local areas and go on a cycling adventure to the epic Sacred Valley.

-Camping along the Inca Trail is one of world's most sought-after travel experiences.
-Bond with fellow travellers over some food and rest up before another day of trekking.
+Camping along the Inca Trail is one of the world's most sought-after travel experiences.
+Bond with new friends over delicious local food and rest up before another day of trekking.

 No vaccines are required in order to enter Peru but some are recommended for protection against disease.
 Visit your doctor or travel clinic for advice and make sure to schedule vaccinations 4-6 weeks before your departure date, as some require time to become effective.

 Recommended travel vaccines for Peru

 2. Typhoid (transmitted through contaminated water)